COMMITTED TO YOUR SECURITY

 Check the site’s privacy policy and disclosures.

-• Read and understand website disclosures specifically on refund, shipping, account debit/credit policies and other bank terms and conditions.
+• Read and understand website disclosures, specifically those regarding refunds, shipping, account debit/credit policies, and other bank terms and conditions.

 • Before providing any personal financial information to a website, determine how the information will be used or shared with others.